 The National Manufactured Housing Construction and Safety Standards Act of 1974 (42 U.S.C.
 5401-5426) (the Act) authorizes HUD to establish the Federal Manufactured Home Construction and Safety Standards (Construction and Safety Standards), codified in 24 CFR part 3280.
 Section 615 of the Act (42 U.S.C.
 5414) requires that manufacturers of manufactured homes notify purchasers if the manufacturer determines, in good faith, that a defect exists or is likely to exist in more than one home manufactured by the manufacturer and the defect relates to the Construction and Safety Standards or constitutes an imminent safety hazard to the purchaser of the manufactured home.
 The notification shall also inform purchasers whether the defect is one that the manufacturer will have corrected at no cost or is one that must be corrected at the expense of the purchaser/owner.
 The manufacturer is responsible to notify purchasers of the defect within a reasonable time after discovering the defect.

-HUD's procedural and enforcement provisions at 24 CFR part 3282, subpart I (Subpart I) implement these notification and correction requirements.
-If a manufacturer determines that it is responsible for providing notification under 3282.405 and correction under 3282.406, the manufacturer must prepare a plan for notifying purchasers of the homes containing the defect pursuant to 3282.408 and 3282.409.
+HUD's procedural and enforcement provisions at 24 CFR part 3282, subpart I (Subpart I), implement these notification and correction requirements.
+If a manufacturer determines that it is responsible for providing notification under § 3282.405 and correction under § 3282.406, the manufacturer must prepare a plan for notifying purchasers of the homes containing the defect pursuant to §§ 3282.408 and 3282.409.
 Notification of purchasers must be accomplished by certified mail or other more expeditious means that provides a receipt.
-Notification must be provided to each retailer or distributor to whom any manufactured home in the class of homes containing the defect was delivered, to the first purchaser of each manufactured home in the class of manufactured homes containing the defect, and to other persons who are a registered owners of a manufactured home in the class of homes containing the defect.
-The manufacturer must complete the implementation of the plan for notification and correction on or before the deadline approved by the State Administrative Agency or HUD.
-Under 3282.410(c), the manufacturer may request an extension of the deadline if it shows good cause for the extension and the Secretary of HUD decides that the extension is justified and not contrary to the public interest.
-If the request for extension is approved, 3282.410(c) requires that HUD publish notice of the extension in the Federal Register.
+Notification must be provided to each retailer or distributor to whom any manufactured home in the class of homes containing the defect was delivered, to the first purchaser of each manufactured home in the class of manufactured homes containing the defect, and to other persons who are registered owners of a manufactured home in the class of homes containing the defect.
+The manufacturer must complete the implementation of the plan for notification and correction on or before the deadline approved by the State Administrative Agency or the Department.
+Under § 3282.410(c), the manufacturer may request an extension of the deadline if it shows good cause for the extension and the Secretary decides that the extension is justified and not contrary to the public interest.
+If the request for extension is approved, § 3282.410(c) requires that the Department publish notice of the extension in the Federal Register.

 Pamela Beck Danner,